sameerthereds/Visualization_MOODS/README.md

 This repository contains the code used to create 16 types of visualizations presented in the paper:

-“Momentary Stressor Logging and Reflective Visualizations: Implications for Stress Management with Wearables” Published in Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT).
+“Momentary Stressor Logging and Reflective Visualizations: Implications for Stress Management with Wearables” Published in ACM (Association of Computing Machinery) CHI conference on Human Factors in Computing Systems.

 Link to the paper: https://dl.acm.org/doi/10.1145/3613904.3642662